Skip to main content

 Order to Cash

-• Sales ordersSales orders raised in ERPNext, synced to Xero.
+• Sales ordersSales orders raised in ERPNext, synced to Xero as sales invoices These also appear on the client portal for finance and managers.

 ERPNextXero

-• Invoice & paymentInvoices issued, payments reconciled, status visible back in ERPNext.
+• Invoice & paymentInvoices issued, payments reconciled in Xero, status visible back in ERPNext.

 XeroERPNext